 - the terms of your request

-- the documents relevant to the request
+- the document relevant to the request

 - the FOI Act

 - Guidelines published by the Office of the Information Commissioner under section 93A of the FOI Act (the FOI Guidelines)

-- advice from Departmental officers with responsibility for matters relating to the documents to which you sought access

-4 Documents in scope of request
+4 Document in scope of request

-The Department has identified 11 documents as falling within the scope of your request.
-These documents were in the possession of the Department on 30 October 2018 when your request was received.
+The Department has identified one document as falling within the scope of your request.
+This document was in the possession of the Department on 23 November 2018 when your request was received.